Ben McDaniels: Personal life

 McDaniels is the son of Thom McDaniels (the 1997 USA Today High School Coach of the Year and often described as a "legend" of Ohio high school football).
-He is the younger brother of former Denver Broncos' head coach and current Las Vegas Raiders' head coach Josh McDaniels.
+He is the younger brother of former Denver Broncos' head coach and former Las Vegas Raiders' head coach Josh McDaniels.

 McDaniels received a bachelor's degree in sport management from Kent State University and a master's degree in sport management from the University of Minnesota.